 Second, while the distinctions between equality and equivalence are properly glossed over for K-12 students, secondary teachers need to understand the full story.
-Expressions in a formal language such as $\frac{3}{4}$, $\frac{6}{8}$, .75, .74 $\overline{9}$ are equivalent representations of a single rational number.
+Expressions in a formal language such as $\frac{3}{4}$, $\frac{6}{8}$, .75, .749 are equivalent representations of a single rational number.
 And, pace Frank Morgan, decimal representations are expressions in a formal language, they are not numbers3.

-In algebra, we prove $x^2 - 4 = (x+2)(x-2)$ to show each of the expressions determines the same function from \Re to \Re .
-The notion of equivalence relation is central both to the idea of normal form, which permeates high school mathematics without explicit mention and to the notion of quotient structures that is not formally studied in high school but should be part of a teachers understanding.
+In algebra, we prove $x^2 - 4 = (x + 2)(x - 2)$ to show each of the expressions determines the same function from \Re to \Re .
+The notion of equivalence relation is central both to the idea of normal form, which permeates high school mathematics without explicit mention and to the notion of quotient structures that is not formally studied in high school but is important for a full understanding of the material.

 Parsing.
 One of the most unpleasant parts of many logic books is the totally unmotivated proof on page 2 that the expressions in the formal language satisfy the 'unique readability' property.
 This is often accomplished by a sophisticated induction on the number of parentheses, or by studying Polish or inverse Polish notation.
 Who cares?
-High school teachers who mistakenly drill their students on PEMDAS care.
-But Pemdas is flawed because it tries to provide a simple rule where no simple rule is possible.
+Any teacher who mistakenly drills students on PEMDAS cares.4 But Pemdas is flawed because it tries to provide a simple rule where no simple rule is possible.
 The goal for high school teaching should be to understand the role of parentheses and the role of the associativity and commutativity in sometimes omitting them.
 Clear statements of 'simplification' requires both the notions of derivation and equivalence relations.
 Study of this concept focuses attention on the basic pedagogical issue: 'simplification for what'.

-3In [7], the construction of the real numbers is avoided by a one sentence reference to infinite decimals.
+$^{^{3}}$ In [7], the construction of the real numbers is avoided by a one sentence reference to infinite decimals.

-4'Please Excuse My Dear Aunt Sally' is a flawed mnemonic for teaching order of operations.
+4 Please Excuse My Dear Aunt Sally' is a flawed mnemonic for teaching order of operations.